Aesica/RMMV/README.md

 - Settings to recover hp and/or mp by varying amounts, as well as reviving dead members after battles

 **6/4/2019 - 1.4**
+- Added plugin parameters to customize the color/opacity of the combat log window.
 - Added a note tag for skills and items <Hide Combat Text> that can be used to suppress the initial use text from the combat log.
 (Harold attacks! for example)

 **5/28/2019 - 1.3**